MehanGaurav/kiva-loans/README.md

 05/09/2020

 ## About the Author:
-Gaurav Mehan is a third-year Physics Student at UCL, and is passionate about Data Science for Good, as you will see in the project.
+Gaurav Mehan is a third-year Physics Student at UCL.

 ## Data sources: please download
 1. https://www.kaggle.com/kiva/data-science-for-good-kiva-crowdfunding